noiseprotocol/noise_spec/noise.md

 4.3.
 Dummy statics
 --------------------------

-Some patterns can be viewed as subsets of a larger pattern with the static key operations from one or both parties removed.

-For example, `N` can be viewed as a subset of `X`.
-Similarly, `NN`, `NX`, and `XN` can be viewed as subsets of `XX`.  `XX` provides mutual authentication, `NN` provides no authentication, `XN` authenticates the initiator, and `NX` authenticates the responder.

-A party can simulate a subset pattern by copying her ephemeral public as the static public key.
-This signals to the recipient that a distinct static public key does not exist.
+Patterns where one party sends their static public key allow that party to opt out of authenticating themselves.
+To do this, the party sets their static public key equal to their ephemeral public key.
+This signals to the other party that a distinct static public key does not exist.

-The recipient could detect this and skip redundant DH calculations.
-This allows `X` and `XX` to support authentication options with minimal efficiency loss, added complexity, or information leakage.
-For this reason, `X` and `XX` are recommended for most cases.

 4.3.
 Re-initialization
 ------------------------

 The `type` field in handshake messages can be used to trigger **session